Summary

 Why it matters

-As coding agents hit token and latency limits, teams are starting to treat code understanding as infrastructure rather than prompt craft. codegraph matters because it turns repository structure into a reusable local asset that can feed repeated agent work across multiple coding surfaces.
+As teams hit context, latency, and cost limits in coding agents, pre-indexed repository structure is starting to look like infrastructure rather than an optional helper. codegraph matters because it turns code understanding into a reusable local asset that can support repeated work across multiple agent surfaces.

 Evidence excerpt